Why Good Dental Hygiene And Health Practices Are Important

 Our doctors believe that maintaining a proper home routine for dental hygiene can prevent most oral disease and tooth decay.

 Brushing: Daily plaque buildup can be easily removed by brushing, with either a manual or electric toothbrush.
 Deposits tend to build up on the teeth fairly quickly after eating or drinking.
 If these deposits are not brushed away at least twice daily, they can lead to tooth decay and periodontal disease.
-Just one day of not brushing can lead to a bacteria build-up that is enough to make your mouth susceptible to disease.
+Just one day of not brushing can lead to a bacterial build-up that is enough to make your mouth susceptible to disease.

 Flossing: Flossing every day is an effective way to clean spots on your teeth that brushing can’t reach.
 In fact, if you do not floss, you are missing about 40% of the tooth surfaces!
 To properly floss, take about 18” of dental floss, wrap it around the middle finger of each hand, and pinch it between your thumb and index finger.
 Pull the floss taut and slide it gently between each tooth and under the gum line.
 Slide the floss up and down the side of each tooth to remove plaque buildup.
 Unwrap and rewind the floss as you move from tooth to tooth, always using a clean section of floss between each tooth.